Corks Out! Diam Bouchage fight back

-An attractive smell of warm cork pervades the Diam factory.
+Attractive smells of warm cork pervade the Diam factory.
 It reminded me of maple syrup.
 It’s a remarkably quiet place too; with every stage quality controlled by banks of computers.
 Looking out, views of Canigou, the snow-capped Pyrénéan peak, make a stunning backdrop!

 A new cork: Origine